mkm99/object_oriented_programming_concepts/README.md

 # Explanation of some Object Oriented Programming (OOP) concepts
 In this repo, I would explain some concepts of Object Oriented Programming.
-The code will be in python to serve as an example to help understanding the concepts.
+The code will be in python to serve as an example to help understand this concepts.

 ## Encapsulation